Ks89/BYAManager/README.md

 Attention!!!
 I started this project on assembla.com with SVN.
 The source code and the commit's list are in Assembla in a private repository.
 This isn't important, because the code here on GitHub is better.

-I'm working on a Python script to sort the ipsw's links in the database.
-This project is available [HERE](https://github.com/Ks89/BYAMSorter).
+I'm working on a Python script to sort the ipsw's links in the database.<br/>
+This project is available [HERE](https://github.com/Ks89/BYAMSorter). <br/>
 In the future, i want to integrate this script in BYAManager.

 **This software requires Java 8 or above and an internet connection**